 According to the American Association for Clinical Chemistry, a fecal culture test may be done if you have chronic, persistent digestive problems.
-(AACC) Symptoms might include:
+Symptoms might include:

 - abdominal pain

-- stool containing blood or mucus
+- blood or mucus in your stool

-Your doctor will ask if you have traveled outside of the United States.
-International travelers are sometimes at a higher risk for food contamination, especially when in underdeveloped countries.
+Before ordering the test, your doctor will ask questions to learn if a food-borne illness has caused your symptoms.
+For example, you might experience similar reactions if you recently ate uncooked eggs or improperly processed foods.
+Your doctor will also ask if you have traveled outside of the United States.
+International travelers are sometimes at a higher risk of food contamination, especially if they’ve been in developing nations.

 If you’re having trouble producing a sample, a green salad or some high-fiber foods may help to move your digestive tract along.